 The crowded noisy streets of Brazil’s soccer capital of Sao Paolo are far from utopian.
 For millions of commuters, each working day often involves many hours of tortuous travel on over-heated, over-priced, and over-crowded buses.
 Private automobiles move no faster; they just clog up the streets.

-In the midst of a Sao Paolo commute on a good day.
+In the midst of a Sao Paolo.

 A few years ago, when the government announced, with much fanfare, that they would be spending billions of dollars on stadia and sports facilities, firstly for the World Cup and then for the Olympics, it was just too much for many Brazilians to bare, and they revolted in the streets.
 Because a bunch of protesters carried vinegar with them (which can serve as an antidote to police tear-gas) the movement was dubbed the by some as the Salad Revolt and by others as the Vinegar Revolution.

 As an intermediate response to the Salad Revolt, the Brazilian government announced that some more billions of dollars -- a figure on a par with the cost of the 2016 Olympics -- would be invested into public transport in the coming years.

 Perhaps, maybe, a few years down the track, private cars will also be banned from entering central Sao Paulo.